Spanish Tile Has Been Around For Centuries.

 Plus, there are so many options with this rustic style of flooring!

 Spanish Tile Accents.
 This is where you get to “play!”
 Considering ordering these today due to the long lead times for decorative accent tiles.

-Talavera tiles, known for embellishing hacienda, southwestern, & Spanish-style homes, are handpainted and rustic.
-In fact, these are the go-to choice for vibrant, color accents.
+Talavera tiles, known for embellishing the hacienda, southwestern, & Spanish-style homes, are handpainted and rustic.
+In fact, these are the go-to choice for vibrant color accents.
 Some examples include flooring accents paired with terracotta flooring and backsplash tile paired with decorative bathroom & kitchen hardware.
 Especially ornate are niches displaying Talavera tiles as backgrounds.

 Outdoor Choices for Spanish Tile.
 There are so many options for Spanish tile outdoors.
 As you’re considering what’s best for your project, here are some things to consider.